jakobjassmann/ecodes-dk-lidar/scripts/readme.md

 # Scripts for processing and setting up the environment
-The scripts in this folder are used to set up the environment and process the dataset, using the functions defined in the dklidar pacakage.
+The scripts in this folder are used to set up the environment and process the dataset, using the functions defined in the *dklidar* pacakage.

 ## Getting started
 Carry out the following steps to prepare the processing:

 1. Make a local clone of the repository.
-2. Set absolute paths to local folders in `dklidar/settings.py`.
+2. Set the absolute paths to your local folders in `dklidar/settings.py`.
-3. Check out all [pointcloud](https://download.kortforsyningen.dk/content/dhmpunktsky) and [DTM](https://download.kortforsyningen.dk/content/dhmterr%C3%A6n-04-m-grid) tile bundles on the Kortforsyningen website, but don't download via the browsers\*.
+3. Check out all [pointcloud](https://download.kortforsyningen.dk/content/dhmpunktsky) and [DTM](https://download.kortforsyningen.dk/content/dhmterr%C3%A6n-04-m-grid) tile bundles on the Kortforsyningen website, but don't download via your browser\*.
-4. Retrieve a cookie using Google Chrome and insert into the `download_files.py` script as described in the comments and adjust the number of parallel downloads fitting your needs.
-The tile bundle file names are specified in the respective files in the `data/kortforsyningen_file_lists/`folder.
+4. Follow instructions in the comments of the `download_files.py` script to retrieve a cookie for the Kortforsyningen website using *Google Chrome*.
+Adjust the number of parallel downloads in the script to fit your needs.
+Not: Tile bundle file names are specified in the text files in the `data/kortforsyningen_file_lists/`folder.
 5. Open an OPALS shell.
-5. Modify and run the `set_environment.bat` script to add the dklidar package path to the OPALS shell environment.
+5. Modify the `set_environment.bat` script with your local paths and run the script to add the *dklidar package* to the OPALS python environment.
-5. Run the `donwload_files.py` script.
+5. Run `donwload_files.py`.
-6. Create checksums for the downloaded files by updating the folder paths in `create_checksums.bat` and running the script.
+6. Run `create_checksums.bat` to create the checksums for the downloaded files.
-7. Verify checksums and establish missing tiles using `checksum_qa.py`.
+7. Verify checksums and establish any missing tiles using `checksum_qa.py`.
+Follow up by running `remove_missing_tiles.py` if you want to.

 Once all those steps are completed...

-8. The processing can be run using `process_tiles.py`.
+8. Run `process_tiles.py` to start the processing.

-\* Alternatively, Kortforsyningen could be contacted to request access to the whole dataset via a different route.
+\* *Alternatively, Kortforsyningen could be contacted to request access to the  dataset via a different route.*

 ----